Leaving Colby: E-mail

 To find out more about when your account may close, please refer to the Online Account Policy found on the Policies and Guidelines page of the Colby website.

-ITS will close your access to file services on the Courses and Departments file shares, personal www webpages and authoring access to Word Press effective June 1 for those of you who have graduated.
+ITS will close your access to file services on the Courses and Departments file shares, personal and individual webpages associated with the account and authoring access to Word Press effective June 1 for those of you who have graduated.
 If these files are important to you, then you should save them elsewhere before this date.
 Please consult with the ITS Support Center (207-859-4222) if you need help with saving webpages or other files.

 If you do nothing, what will happen?